Simon Fay Guitars

 ** Special thanks to Michi for artistic permission regarding this design element.

-The Tile Rosette is an elegant design with a high degree of versatility.
+I offer a few different rosette options.
+My Tile Rosette is an elegant design with a high degree of versatility.
 The tile motif can be utilized to create a wide range of looks from vibrant and colorful to subdued and homogenous.
+I also offer an Interrupted Rosette and am currently working another new design that I hope to reveal in the next few months.

 Rodgers Tuning Machines